EAGrahamJr/kobots/parts/Movements.md

 A gear-ratio determines how much an angular change of the motor translates to the physical change in the system.
 Motors _may_ also have restrictions on their spindle movements (e.g. servos can only move 180 degrees).

-#### Basic `BasicStepperRotator`
+#### BasicStepperRotator

 This `Rotator` uses stepper motors to move to a position by keeping track of "steps from zero".
 Note only that motors that will "single-step" can be used here.

 - the number of steps per rotation is translated to _steps per degree_
-- positioning is _not_ very precise due to rounding errors
+- **positioning is _not_ very precise due to rounding errors**
 - "zero" position is entirely arbitrary and is assumed to be pre-calibrated
 - there are no angular limits imposed, so over-rotation is a possibility

-#### Simple `ServoRotator`
+#### ServoRotator

-Models the attachment to a non-continuous servo.
+Models the attachment to a **non-continuous** servo.
 The physical movement is "mapped" to the servo's angular displacement.

+- due to rounding errors, some _physical_ angles may cause servo issues (e.g. jitter)
+- some angles may not be reachable (e.g. if the gear ratios work out to a servo being set to a _partial_ angle, it may not actually move)

 ### Linear